 - Ask indicates the purchase price or purchase rate of the underlying asset and is also referred to as the selling rate.

-- Type of execution indicates the method of execution of an order (a trade order for a market price / a pending order).
+- Execution type indicates the method of execution of an order (a trade order for a market price / a pending order).

 - Execution transaction refers to a transaction conducted for the purpose of execution of an accepted order.